soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 talked about `IO`.
 For `IO`, `pure` lets us create an `IO` action with a specific return value without doing IO.
-With `pure` for `Parser`, we can create a `Parser` that when run will return a specific value as output.
+With `pure` for `Parser`, we can create a `Parser` that when run will return a specific value as output without doing any parsing.

 `liftA2` and `<*>` are two functions that can be implemented in terms of one another. `<*>` is actually the more useful one between